This article is part of a series on the Identity & Security pillar covering the use cases outlined here.

 Design your security architecture considering all components

-Simulate architecture behaviour and expected outcomes in a controlled environment;
+Simulate architecture behavior and expected outcomes in a controlled environment;

 Forecast the solution performance and costs in production.